Ryan Harley: Return to Exeter City

 On 20 November 2014 Harley was loaned to his former club Exeter City until January.
 He had previously trained with the club during the season.
 On 12 January 2015 Exeter signed Harley to an 18-month deal after his contract was cancelled by Swindon.

 Milton Keynes Dons

 On 9 July 2018, Harley joined previous loan club and newly relegated League Two side Milton Keynes Dons, and scored on his league debut for the club on 4 August 2018 in a 1–2 away win over Oldham Athletic.
 He enjoyed promotion back to League One with the club at the conclusion of the 2018–19 season.
 Following the departure of manager Paul Tisdale early in the 2019–20, Harley took up more of a coaching role with the club and his appearances for the first team were limited.
 At the end of the season, Harley was one of nine players released.

+Coaching career

+In June 2022, Harley was appointed assistant head coach of National League club Notts County, assisting Luke Williams whom he had previously worked with at Milton Keynes Dons.
+The 2022–23 season brought success for Williams and Harley as they guided County to promotion through the play-offs having finished the regulation season in second place, despite having accumulated 107 points.

+On 5 January 2024, Harley followed Williams to his former club Swansea City, again in the role of assistant head coach.

+On 29 October 2025, Harley again followed Williams to become assistant manager of EFL League One side Peterborough United.